marcinjahn/Hack.JackCompiler/README.md

 ## Projects

-The solution consists of 2 projects:
+The solution consists of 4 projects:

 - **Hack.JackCompiler.Lib** - all services and models that power the solution
 - **Hack.JackCompiler.Lib.Tests** - unit tests of a subset of classes that are included in *Hack.JackCompiler.Lib*
+- **Hack.JackCompiler.XmlUtilities** - a class library that contains a
+  `SimpleXmlSerializer` to generate XML structure of Jack parse tree.
+It contains an extension method `ToXml()` for `IElement`.
-- **Hack.JackCompiler.Lib** - a Console application that runs the `JackCompiler`, with proper input/output setup.
+- **Hack.JackCompiler.CLI** - a Console application that runs the `JackCompiler`, with proper input/output setup.

 The code is written in an object-oriented way, so various responsibilities of